Quiri/quiri.github.io/_posts/2015-08-16-r-in-big-data-pipeline.md

 ```

-This run `pytohn` file called `awesome.py`. `--HiveTask1-timestamp 2015-08-20` sets 2015-08-20 as timestamp argument in HiveTask1 class.
+This runs `python` file called `awesome.py`. `--HiveTask1-timestamp 2015-08-20` sets 2015-08-20 as timestamp argument in HiveTask1 class.

-Yay, all the above tasks are now connected!
+Yay, all the above tasks are now connected in the luigi task UI!
 Notice our workflow goes from bottom to top.
-You can see there is an error in the very first HiveTask2 but this is just by desighn.
+You can see there is an error in the very first HiveTask2 but this is just by design.
 ![luigi-workflow]({{ site.url }}/images/luigi-workflow.png)